2017 FIA GT World Cup: Practice and qualifying

 Edoardo Mortara (pictured in 2014) took his second successive pole position in Macau and he went on to win the Qualifying Race and the Main Race.

 There was one 30-minute practice session each on Thursday morning and Friday morning preceding Sunday's race.
-In the first practice session, Maro Engel's No. 999 Mercedes-AMG Team GruppeM Racing car lapped fastest at 2 minutes, 18.948 seconds on his final lap.
+In the first practice session, Maro Engel's No. 999 Mercedes-AMG Team GruppeM Racing car lapped fastest at 2:18.948 on his final lap.
 Raffaele Marciello's sister No. 888 car was second, Edoardo Mortara's No. 48 Mercedes-AMG Team Driving Academy third, the No. 63 Scuderia Corsa Ferrari 488 of Felix Rosenqvist fourth and Robin Frijns' No. 1 Audi Sport Team WRT R8 LMS fifth.
-Daniel Juncadella, Markus Pommer, Augusto Farfus, Nico Müller and Darryl O'Young filled positions six through ten.
+Daniel Juncadella, Markus Pommer, Augusto Farfus, Nico Müller and Darryl O'Young filled positions six through ten as the four Mercedes were within the top six.
 With ten minutes remaining, Di Grassi lost control of his car and collided with a barrier alongside the circuit in the track's mountain section, but he continued with minor damage.

-Frijns led the second practice session with a 2 minutes, 18.507 seconds lap, ahead of Audi brandmate Pommer in second.
+Frijns led the second practice session with a 2:18.507 lap, ahead of Audi brandmate Pommer in second.
 Farfus, Juncadella, Müller, Engel, Marciello, di Grassi, Bortolotti and Vanthoor completed the top ten drivers.
 Pommer spun through 360 degrees on the kerb on the inside of Mandarin Bend corner at more than 250 km/h.
 He narrowly avoided hitting the wall, and practice was not stopped.
 Fabian Plentz spun and caused the first stoppage, but he recovered and returned to the pit lane.
 When Hiroki Yoshimoto crashed his Porsche 911 at Solitude Esses turn and was in a dangerous position, a second red flag appeared.